seapagan/update_repo/README.md

 5. Create new Pull Request

 Please note - This Gem currently aims to pass 100% on [RuboCop][rubocop], [Reek][reek] and [Inch-CI][inch] (on pedantic mode), so all pull requests should do likewise.
 Ask for guidance if needed.
 Running `rake` will automatically test all 3 of those along with the RSpec tests.
-Note that Failures of Rubocop will cause the CI (Travis) to fail, however 'Reek' failures will not.

 [rubocop]: https://github.com/bbatsov/rubocop
 [reek]: https://github.com/troessner/reek